AnnieP211/AnnieP211.github.io/projects/XRIO.md

   <img width="550px" height="900px" src="../img/XRIOAfter.jpg" class="img-thumbnail">
 </div>

+The above illustrates Before: Initial Game Implementation The initial version of the game consisted of a basic obstacle course world with limited interactivity.
+Core mechanics included simple collision detection between the player and objects, a basic scoring system for collecting gems, and a game manager that controlled the main game states such as start, play, end, and reset.
+The game supported multiplayer interaction, where all players contributed toward a shared goal, and used dynamic text to display scores and basic updates.
+While functional, the game environment was minimal and focused primarily on mechanical correctness rather than atmosphere or immersion.
+After: Expanded and Immersive Game Experience
+In the updated version, the game evolved into a fully themed haunted obstacle course designed to create a cohesive and immersive player experience.
+I implemented Gizmos to animate and control game objects, added sound effects to enhance the atmosphere and provide feedback when gems were collected, and used skybox Gizmos to establish a nighttime setting.
+I imported custom asset libraries— including flooring, walls, and decorative props—to enrich the environment and support the spooky theme.
+Interactive objects were added throughout the world to encourage exploration and engagement, reinforcing the idea that small design details significantly impact immersion and player experience.

 This project explored how immersive virtual reality (VR) environments can be used as effective educational tools by transforming traditional learning experiences into interactive, game-based systems.
 Working with XRIO and Kapiʻolani Community College, I designed and built a series of VR worlds using Meta Horizon Worlds that incorporated puzzles,